0xbenc/bash-zoo/astra/USAGE.md

 - **Left pane**: fzf list of entries in the current directory.
 Directories show as `[D] name/`, symlinks as `[L] name@`, the parent entry appears as `[↑] ..` when you are not at `/`.
 - **Right pane**: live preview (text via bat, images via chafa/kitty, PDFs via pdftotext, archives/media via helper tools).
+- **Control panel**: a compact shortcut map rendered beneath the preview, aligned with the bottom-right corner.
 - **Header**: absolute working directory plus hidden-file state (`hidden:on|off`).

 ## Navigation